timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part B-Federal-State Cooperation/Part B-Federal-State Cooperation.md

 * #### (7) Authorization of appropriations
   * There is authorized to be appropriated to carry out this subsection, such sums as may be necessary for each of fiscal years 2010 through 2014.

+#### (n) Vaccination data
+* The Secretary, acting through the Director of the Centers for Disease Control and Prevention, shall expand and enhance, and, as appropriate, establish and improve, programs and conduct activities to collect, monitor, and analyze vaccination coverage data to assess levels of protection from vaccine-preventable diseases, including by assessing factors contributing to underutilization of vaccines and variations of such factors, and identifying communities at high risk of outbreaks associated with vaccine-preventable diseases.

 ### §247b–1.
 Screenings, referrals, and education regarding lead poisoning
 #### (a) Authority for grants